 Alcohol is commonly detected in crash-involved drivers.
 Drinking and driving can put drivers and their passengers at great risk as it affects the driver’s ability to concentrate, make good judgments, and react quickly to situations.

-As nearly two-thirds of America legalize the medicinal and recreational use of marijuana, potential risks of driving while intoxicated became a concern.
+As nearly two-thirds of America legalize the medicinal and recreational use of marijuana, adverse health effects and potential risks of driving while intoxicated became a concern.

 Here are some key takeaways to remember before getting behind the wheel after smoking or ingesting cannabis.